 A small or mid-size organization has fewer IPs than a large enterprise, so it has fewer issue types.
 That does not mean it is more secure than the enterprise.

 Our scoring methodology uses a logarithmic scale, where each increment corresponds to a multiple of 10.
 Richter and decibel scales are based on similar approaches.
-For every issue type, we generate scatter plots, where every organization that we score (more than 12 million) represents a point to capture how the number of occurrences of a given issue varies with organization size.
+For each issue type, we generate scatter plots in which each organization we score (more than 12 million) is represented as a point, showing how the number of occurrences of a given issue varies with organization size.

 For example, one organization has three findings for the DNS open resolver issue type.
 Based on our analysis of more than 12 million organizations, only 12 percent of organizations of comparable size have this security flaw.
-And, among those organizations, the average number of findings is two, while this organization has three, which is worse than average.
+And among those organizations, the average number of findings is 2, while this organization has 3, which is worse than average.

 Calibration

-We apply a calibration algorithm for every scored issue type using data collected over two months time to smooth out statistical fluctuations.
+We apply a calibration algorithm to each scored issue type, using two months of collected data to smooth out statistical fluctuations.
 This ensures fair performance comparisons for organizations of similar size.

 Calculation of issue, factor, and overall scores